ChainSafe/forest/docs/docs/developers/guides/state_migration_guide.md

 }
 ```

-- adding the bundle manifest cid and url to the `ACTOR_BUNDLES` in the
+- adding the bundle manifest CID and URL to the `ACTOR_BUNDLES` in the
   `src/networks/actors_bundle.rs`.

 - ensuring the bundle is mirrored in Forest's DO space under